 The Corps coordinated with the Santa Ana Regional Water Quality Control Board (RWQCB) in December 2016 regarding the proposed project and the 401 WQC.
 The RWQCB indicated that an amended 401 WQC would be appropriate as the proposed project is not substantially different from the 2013 Marsh Dredging Project, for which a WQC was received in July 2012.
-Coordination with RWQCB regarding an amended 401
+An amended 401 WQC was received from RWQCB on March 27, 2017.